darrenmothersele/darrenmothersele.github.io/_posts/2014-02-20-drupal-security.md

 exact version of Drupal that you are using, and from there it's easy to work out what vulnerabilities your site could be open to.

-I always recommend rewriting the location of `CHANGELOG.txt` and other unnecessary files to a 404 error in the server config.
+My recommendation is to rewrite the location of `CHANGELOG.txt` and other unnecessary files to a 404 error in the server config.
 This is better than removing the files, as they could be accidentally restored during future upgrades.
 The Apache config rules to do this are quoted in